 Next, log into vCenter or your ESXi host, and you will see the VM there!
 Power it on, and you are ready to go.
 You can right click the VM in the left navigation pane and select power on, or click the VM and hit the green play button in the main part of the screen.
 That’s it!

 You now have your Kali Linux VM image running on ESXi!

 Don’t have access to a Windows machine?
 Unfortunately you’re going to have to use the Kali ISO and build a fresh virtual machine from scratch.

 Kali Linux and VMware, Perfect Together!

-I hope this guide was helpful for you getting started with Kali Linux on VMware.
-While yes, you could certainly create a new virtual machine in any of these platforms, then install Kali with an ISO, using the Kali VM is a much easier route, even if it does require a few different steps to use with VMware ESXi.
+I hope this guide was helpful for you getting started with Kali Linux VMware.
+While yes, you could certainly create a new virtual machine in any of these platforms, then install Kali with an ISO, using the Kali VM is a much easier route.

 Which VMware Platform you use is up to you, but there are of course a few obvious choices.
 If you are using a Mac, you will need to use VMware Fusion for Kali Linux.

 If you are using Windows or Linux, you can use VMware Player or VMware Workstation.
 VMware Player is a free choice for non-commercial use but you will only be able to run one VM at a time.

 Finally, if you have a lab where you are running any form of ESXi, you can use VMware Converter to convert the VMware image to an image usable by ESXi.
 This does take a few extra steps, but it is possible.

 You do need a Windows machine to run converter on, so if you don’t have access to Windows, you’ll need to build a new Virtual Machine from the ISO.
 Be sure to convert it to a template after you build it for easy deployment in the future.